-NOTE: The 20X Wash Buffer Concentrates I and II (ITEM 5 and 6) must be diluted 20-fold before use.
-See Section VII for details.
+NOTE: The 20x Wash Buffer Concentrates I and II (ITEM 5 and 6) must be diluted 20-fold before use.
+See section VII for details.

-- 7) Wash Buffer I Wash: Pipette 2 ml of 1X Wash Buffer I into each well and incubate for 5 minutes at RT.
-Repeat this 2 more times for a total of 3 washes using fresh buffer and aspirating out the buffer completely each time. - 8) Wash Buffer II Wash: Pipette 2 ml of 1X Wash Buffer II into each well and incubate for 5 minutes at RT.
-Repeat this 1 more time for a total of 2 washes using fresh buffer and aspirating out the buffer completely each time.
+- 7. Wash Buffer I Wash: Pipette 2 ml of 1X Wash Buffer I into each well and incubate for 5 minutes at room temperature.
+Repeat this 2 more times for a total of 3 washes using fresh buffer and aspirating out the buffer completely each time. - 8.
+Wash Buffer II Wash: Pipette 2 ml of 1X Wash Buffer II into each well and incubate for 5 minutes at room temperature.
+Reapeat this 1 more time for a total of 2 washes using fresh buffer and aspirating out the buffer completely each time.